Interesting Facts about Rocks and 3 Different Types

 Permeability: is a measure of the interconnectedness of pores in the earth’s interior.
 The sand in the reservoir rocks contains narrow pore holes between the large pores that allow liquid to pass between them.
 Ranging from 100-500 mm.

 Clastic sandstones rich in silica are likely to have porosity and vertical and lateral permeability over a relatively large distance.
-Frequently, carbonate rocks have the most complex porosity patterns, and often have little or no porosity in rock cavities, but bands containing rocks can be transformed into dolomite to have lateral porosity and permeability, and metamorphic sedimentary rocks, in addition to other sedimentary rocks can acquire secondary porosity, by weathering or groundwater movement.
+Frequently, a carbonate rock has the most complex porosity patterns, and often has little or no porosity in rock cavities, but bands containing rocks can be transformed into dolomite to have lateral porosity and permeability, and metamorphic sedimentary rocks, in addition to other sedimentary rocks can acquire secondary porosity, by weathering or groundwater movement.

 Factors Affecting Reservoir Rocks

-Among the factors that can affect the characteristics of reservoir rocks are the following:
+Among the factors that can affect the characteristics of the reservoir are the following:

-1. Grains shape: the grains that have high sphericity tend to be somewhat compact, so the porosity of the rock decreases and the rocks with angles increase the porosity of the rock.
+1. Grains shape: the grains that have high sphericity tend to be somewhat compact, so the porosity of the rock decreases and, with angles, increases the porosity of the rock.

 2. Sorting or uniform granule size: granule size affects the characteristics of the reservoir.
-The more closely the size of the grains, the greater the porosity of the rock and therefore, the mixture of grains of different sizes tends to reduce the total volume of the empty space.
+The more closely the size of the grains, the greater the porosity of the rock.
+Therefore, the mixture of grains of different sizes tends to reduce the total volume of the empty space.

 3. Compaction: The more compacted and compacted the particles are, the smaller the voids are.
 However, sand compaction is less effective than the clay method.